Banned internationally, US retailers of sushi products continue to treat some seafood with carbon monoxide to keep it looking fresh

 When you see a beautiful, bright red packaged tuna, check the ingredients.
 If tuna has partially decomposed, adding tasteless carbon monoxide smoke can hide the fact that the fish is no longer fresh.
 If you are lucky, it will only be the taste that is ruined.
 Sushi, in its essence, depends on simplicity.
 If the main ingredient that the sushi roll revolves around looks beautiful but tastes fishy, the experience suffers.

 Personally, I am going to be reading labels carefully.
-When I eat sushi, I want to feel healthy and revitalized.
-Carbon monoxide is just not an ingredient I am comfortable putting in my body, even if the FDA rules it as “generally considered safe”.
+When I eat sushi, I want to feel robust and revitalized.
+Carbon monoxide is just not an ingredient I am comfortable putting in my body (even dietarily versus breathing it in), even if the FDA rules it as “generally considered safe.”